Anshul619/HLD-System-Designs/src/LLDCodeProblems/BookMyShowLLD/README.md

 # Important Points
 - ShowSeats would have "Show" & seat availability properties.
 - Booking would list of seats & show as properties.
+- During the payment, the seats would have to be reserved and blocked in the database.

 # References
 - Asked in `Titan.email on 4-June-2022